Station Hill development, Reading: Proposals

-In 2012, the Station Hill project passed to a joint venture between Benson Elliot and Stanhope from John Madejski, who bought the site in 2005.
+In 2012, the Station Hill project passed to a joint venture between Benson Elliot and Stanhope.
 In February, they released a new £400m plan to be displayed to the public.
 After the exhibition at the Town Hall, the developers said that the plans had received a positive response.

 As of June 2018, Station Hill became a joint venture between Lincoln Property Company and MGT Investment Management (known as Lincoln MGT).
 The BBC reported that the development was bought for close to £70 million from Sackville Developments.